cpfaff/rbefdata_paper/paper/rbefdata.md

 tagging functionality for datasets and data columns which is also used in the `rbefdata` package to explore datasets.

-### Nutrient retention along a biodiversity gradient
+### The analysis: Nutrient retention along a biodiversity gradient

 In this paper we use an already published analysis on nutrient retention along a biodiversity gradient as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data platform and the `rbefdata` package.
-The analysis is typical for interdisciplinary sciences, as it combines soil, taxon, and nutrient data where data originating from field campaigns of different collaborating laboratories has to be merged prior to analyses.
-A paper proposal containing 3 datasets was created on the `BEFdata` portal of the BEF-China project.
+The analysis is typical for interdisciplinary research, as it combines soil, taxon, and nutrient data where data originating from field campaigns of different collaborating laboratories has to be merged prior to analyses.
+A paper proposal based on 3 datasets with the title "Mixed afforestations of young subtropical trees promote nitrogen acquisition and retention" has been created.
 The rationale given for the paper proposal is:

 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macro